 IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 "Financial Instruments: Recognition and Measurement".
-IFRS 9 includes revised guidance on the classification and measurement of financial instruments, a new expected credit loss model for calculating impairment on financial assets, and new general hedge accounting requirements.
-It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
+It also carries forward the guidance on recognition, classification, measurement and derecognition of financial instruments from IAS 39 to IFRS 9.
+The last version of IFRS 9 includes a new expected credit loss model for calculating impairment on financial assets, and new general hedge accounting requirements and also includes guidance issued in previous versions of IFRS 9.
 IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Group is in the process of assessing the impact of the standard on the consolidated financial position or performance of the Group.